Contributing to Mitiq#

 Running tests#

 After making changes, ensure your changes pass all the existing tests (and any new tests you’ve added).
-Use pytest mitiq/$MODULE to run the tests for the module you are working on.
+Use uv run pytest mitiq/$MODULE to run the tests for the module you are working on.
 Once they pass, you can run the entire test suite (excluding those that require the pyQuil QVM) by running the following command.

 make test